Rigidity properties of the cotangent complex: Actions of Hochschild cohomology

 \section{Actions of Hochschild cohomology}

 This section concerns the action of $\hcm RS{\ell}$ on certain cohomology modules arising from bimodules.
 The main new result is Theorem~\ref{th:equivariance} and that is at the heart of all that follows.
-Throughout $\vf\colon R\to S$ and $S\to \ell$ will be as in \ref{ch:hh=hopf}.

-\begin{chunk} Let $\mu\colon \env RS\to S$ be the multiplication map.
-An $\env RS$-module is the same as an $S$-bimodule on which the $R$-action is symmetric.
-It will be useful to keep both perspectives in mind, for it sometimes allows one to minimise signs; see the discussion below, and also \ref{ch:bimod}.
-We repeatedly exploit the fact that $\dcat {\env RS}$ is tensor-triangulated with product $-\lotimes S-$ and unit $S$ viewed as a bimodule via $\mu$:

-for each $\env RS$-module $M$.
-The tensor product is not symmetric, and this leads to interesting structures on cohomology, as will become clear soon. \end{chunk}
+We prepare the ground to state and prove it.